smakonin/SparseNILM/piNILM.md

 1333263780,44.7,0,0.9,0.1,39.1,0,0,0,0,0.4,1.1,1.3,0.5,0.2,0,0.2,0,0.5,0.1,0.1
 ```

 The columns named `Load1` and `Load2` can be names of your choosing — to identify/name each load.
 Do not use spaces in the names.

+For creating a dataset, it is recommented that you create the CSV file on your local computer and then secure copy that file to the RPi.
+For exmaple, `scp BCH_datafile1.csv pi@192.168.1.x:./SparseNILM/datasets/`

-Here is an example of creating a model:
+Here is an example of how to create a model:

 ```
 cd ~/SparseNILM